huskcasaca/KBackup-Fabric/README.md

 in a server plugin.
 In order to auto restart after restoring, an outer system-based script is required, i.e. a batch or a shell script.

-KBackup exit JVM with a special code `111` after restoring the level successfully.
+Rdiff Backup exit JVM with a special code `111` after restoring the level successfully.
 The startup script just check the exit code and restart Minecraft server if the code is `111`.

 I will give examples for some popular operating systems.
 To use these scripts, you should replace your start.bat or